-H2: Knowledge sharing significantly influence employee innovation.
+H2: Knowledge sharing significantly influence teacher innovation.

-C. Trust-in Leader and Employee Innovation
+C. Self-Leadership and Teacher Innovation

 One of the general characteristics of all trusting situations is the willingness to take risks (Kmieciak, 2020).
 In other words, different from another psychological condition, trust in demanding a particular person to embrace other people's weaknesses together with their risks that accompanying them.
-One of the few results of performance-related with employee's trust in one another is innovative behavior.
+One of the few results of performance-related with teacher's trust in one another is innovative behavior.
 Innovative behavior tends to be informal and voluntary.
 Therefore, this is the type of behavior that has an extra role.
 An individual has full responsibility for any form of failure.
-Due to this kind of risk, there is a strong relationship between trust-in leader and innovative behavior (Vanhala & Ritala, 2016).
-In the context of the organization, employees are highly dependent on their leaders to obtain information, resources, and social support to develop, protect and create their new ideas (Cahyono et al., 2020; Lestari et al., 2020; Novitasari, Asbari, Wijayanti, Hyun, et al., 2020; Wijayanti chi hyun, C., hutagalung, leo, Asbari, M., Budi Santoso, P., & Purwanto, A., 2020).
-By trusting the leaders, an employee will most probably develop new and useful ideas, since they will feel comfortable exploring new ways of doing something (Asbari, Prasetya, et al., 2021; Asbari, Purba, et al., 2021b; Suroso et al., 2021).
+Due to this kind of risk, there is a strong relationship between Self-leadership and innovative behavior (Vanhala & Ritala, 2016).
+In the context of the organization, teachers are highly dependent on their leaders to obtain information, resources, and social support to develop, protect and create their new ideas (Cahyono et al., 2020; Lestari et al., 2020; Novitasari, Asbari, et al., 2020; Wijayanti chi hyun, C., hutagalung, leo, Asbari, M., Budi Santoso, P., & Purwanto, A., 2020).
+By trusting the leaders, an teacher will most probably develop new and useful ideas, since they will feel comfortable exploring new ways of doing something (Asbari, Prasetya, et al., 2021; Asbari, Purba, et al., 2021b; Suroso et al., 2021).
 When a leader and their subordinate develop partnership and create a group, the leader could give their subordinate more chances to use the policy and make their own decisions that would promote innovative behavior.
-Besides that, when the trust level between leaders and their subordinates increases, the innovative behavior of employees in the development of the organization will also increase (Seo et al., 2016a).
+Besides that, when the trust level between leaders and their subordinates increases, the innovative behavior of teachers in the development of the organization will also increase (Seo et al., 2016).